 In the 2004 Ten-Year Plan to Strengthen Health Care, First Ministers committed to establish benchmarks in priority areas and to set multi-year targets against these benchmarks.
 The benchmarks for the surgical areas are listed above.
-The Ministry continues to make significant efforts to improve access to these services and has established a provincial access target to be achieved by March 2010 for each of the areas.
+The Ministry continues to make significant efforts to improve access to these services.

 Demand for hip and knee joint replacement surgeries has been rising sharply as the population ages and new surgical techniques and technology make replacement surgeries available to more people.
-Between 2000/01 and 2007/08 the number of knee joint replacements increased by approximately 118 per cent and hip replacements increased by approximately 58 per cent in British Columbia.11
+Since 2000/01 the number of knee joint replacements has increased by approximately 118 per cent and hip replacements have increased by approximately 58 per cent in British Columbia.6